A topic from the subject of Biochemistry in Chemistry.

 Protein Synthesis (Translation)

-• Translation occurs on the ribosome, where mRNA is read in a 3-nucleotide coding units called codons.
+• Translation occurs on the ribosome, where mRNA is read in 3-nucleotide coding units called codons.

-• A chain of amino acids is synthesized, forming a protein with a specific sequence and function.
+• A chain of amino acids is synthesized, forming a polypeptide.
+This polypeptide then folds into a protein with a specific sequence and function.

 Key Points